Tiernan's Comms Closet

 sudo qm set 2001 --ipconfig0 ip=dhcp

-Change tiernano and godboxv3.pub to your settings. change names and memory as required.
+Change tiernano and godboxv3.pub to your settings.
+Modify the names and memory as necessary.

-As mentioned above, I am still having the issue with IPs being shared… to fix this, log into the boxes and run the following:
+As mentioned earlier, I’m still encountering the issue of IP addresses being shared.
+To resolve this, log into the boxes and execute the following command:

 echo -n > /etc/machine-id